 Besides, I had enough friends already.

 Seth came to a few more of our basketball games, always wearing shredded jeans and shoes that were not equipped for sports.
 Tousled hair, lean muscles, a small mole just above his upper lip, a habit of gesturing with his hands when he was excited.
-I tucked these bits away, ruminating on our interactions while we were apart.
+I tucked away those bits, dissecting our interactions while we were apart.
 An hour with Seth equaled at least three hours of obsessing on my own time.

 Did that thing I said sound stupid?